-Throughout the manual we make reference to the terms Local and Remote in regard to the operators and equipment deployed in a KVM over IP switch installation.
+Throughout the manual, the terms Local and Remote are used in regard to the operators and equipment deployed in a KVM over IP Switch installation.
 Depending on the point of view, users and servers can be considered Local under some circumstances, and Remote under others:

-- Switch's Point of View - Remote users We refer to a user as a Remote user when we think of him as someone who logs into the switch over the net from a location that is remote from the switch. - Local Console The keyboard mouse and monitor connected directly to the switch. - Servers The servers attached to the switch via KVM Adapter Cables. - User's Point of View - Local client users We refer to a user as a Local client user when we think of him as sitting at his computer performing operations on the servers connected to the switch that is remote from him. - Remote servers We refer to the servers as Remote servers when we think of them from the Local Client User's point of view since, although they are locally attached to the switch, they are remote from him.
+- Switch's Point of View - Remote users Someone who logs in over the net from a location that is remote from the switch. - Local Console The keyboard, mouse, and monitor connected directly to the switch. - User's Point of View - Local client users Someone who's sitting at his computer performing operations on the servers connected to the switch that is remote from him. - Remote servers Servers that are remote from the local client user.